-A recent study has proven that the use of binaural beats during surgery correlates with less anxiety and reduced systolic blood pressure.
+A study has shown that the use of binaural beats during surgery correlates with lower anxiety and reduced systolic blood pressure.

 The research was carried out on senior patients undergoing cataract surgery.

-Patient anxiety was measured by the STAI (State Trait Anxiety Inventory), which is a standard and widely used test in the field.
+Patient anxiety was measured by the STAI (State Trait Anxiety Inventory), which is a standard and widely used test in this field.

 Our study shows significant emotional and physiological benefits from adding binaural beats to music therapy for cataract surgery patients.
 This provides a simple, inexpensive way to improve patients' health outcomes and satisfaction with their care.